 When you love your job, it’s no longer just a job, it’s a lifestyle.
-Successful real estate agents have to love what do, as the job can not be done during usual work hours Monday to Friday.
+Successful real estate agents have to love what they do, as the job can not be done during usual work hours Monday to Friday.
 Therefore it takes a special person to work unsociable hours, i.e. on weekends while their family and friends are socializing.

 Not Just A Sales Role

-Selling property is also more than just the usual sales role.
+Selling a property is also more than just the usual sales role.
 You can not leave your sales job in retail on Friday and be an estate agent the following Monday.
 Successful real estate agents generate revenue in the millions, driving around in luxury cars and generally providing the perception that their job is glamorous and easy.

 However, in a sales role, the perception of success is necessary as it gives clients confidence in your skills and know-how.

 The role is a lot more than looking good.
 With the gift of the gab, the agent must have in-depth knowledge of relevant legal contracts, localized sales data, and the real estate sales life cycle.
 Therefore if you’re considering a move into real estate, be aware of the hard work required to deal with the steep learning curve.

 For example, you’ll learn more during your first year with on the job training and mentoring than you did during your entire time studying to become an agent.

 Make sure you get a mentor and learn from their experiences, including their mistakes.
 Here are a few tips from seasoned real estate agents on how to expedite your journey from rookie to high achieving salesperson.

 While you may try and sell every property you come across, it’s often better to become a master of your local area.
 This means driving around, learning city areas that others may overlook, and even becoming familiar with neighborhoods and subdivisions.